Magicblocks/magicblocks.io/index.rst

-.. info::  If you are not familiar with Magicblocks or Nodered you can quickly learn essential features from here. `https://magicbit-magicblocksio.readthedocs.io/en/latest/#playground <https://magicbit-magicblocksio.readthedocs.io/en/latest/#playground>`_
+If you are not familiar with Magicblocks or Nodered you can quickly learn essential features from here. `https://magicbit-magicblocksio.readthedocs.io/en/latest/#playground <https://magicbit-magicblocksio.readthedocs.io/en/latest/#playground>`_

 ***************
 Magicbit Blocks